msaransh/majorproject/README.md

 Recommends the nearest charging station if the destination is beyond the battery range.
 Displays the optimal route on an interactive map and provides relevant information.

-Original authors : Rhythm Bindal and Aarohi Manchanda Feel free to open branches and drop in contributions.